A place for quiet reflection and conscious action.

 Sustainable Living at Rocklyn Ashram

-The course load can be intense but it is intended it should be balanced around the wellbeing practices provided at the ashram.
+The course load can be intense but it is intended to be balanced around the wellbeing practices provided at the Ashram.

 Ashram life daily timetable